jefftrevino/abjadcompile/README.md

 # abjadcompile
-abjadcompile is an Atom package, created and maintained by the [nCoda](www.ncodamusic.org) team, that enables in-editor Abjad illustration of Python-generated Lilypond files in the [Atom](https://atom.io/) text editor.
+abjadcompile is an Atom package, created and maintained by the [nCoda](www.ncodamusic.org) team, that enables in-editor Abjad illustration of Python-generated LilyPond files in the [Atom](https://atom.io/) text editor.

 ## Installation